Tensor Graphical Lasso (TeraLasso): High Dimensional Consistency of the TeraLasso

-In what follows, we assume the data $X_1, X_2, \ldots, X_n$ are independent and identically distributed subgaussian random tensors whose inverse covariance follows the Kronecker sum model \eqref{Eq:model}, namely, we assume that $\mathrm{vec}({X_i}^{T}) \sim \mathbf{x}$, where $\mathbf{x}$ is a subgaussian random vector in $\mathbb{R}^p$ as defined in \eqref{eq::marginal}.
-While the subgaussian distribution (unlike the Gaussian distribution) does not imply a conditional independence interpretation of the precision matrix \eqref{Eq:model}, the Gaussian distribution is contained as a special case.
-This generalization allows us to provide guarantees on estimating the inverse covariance matrix for a broader family of data tensors.
+We assume the data $X_1, X_2, \ldots, X_n$ are independent and identically distributed subgaussian random tensors whose inverse covariance follows the Kronecker sum model \eqref{Eq:model}, namely, that $\mathrm{vec}({X_i}^{T}) \sim \mathbf{x}$, where $\mathbf{x}$ is a subgaussian random vector in $\mathbb{R}^p$ as defined in \eqref{eq::marginal}.
+A special case of the subgaussian model is the Gaussian model, for which the zeros in the precision matrix define the conditional independencies among the variables $X_i$.
+This conditional independence relation does not hold for the general subgaussian case, but nonetheless strong convergence of the TeraLasso precision matrix estimator is preserved.